A report of concern initiates a preliminary review and explanation of services:

 Yes, if you want there to be a formal complaint and possible disciplinary action.
 Other services (housing changes, academic services, etc.) may be available without naming an alleged offender.

 If you file a criminal report, you will work with campus police and/or local law enforcement where the offense occurred.
 Law enforcement or victim advocates can talk with you and explain the criminal justice process and rights of crime victims.
-Remember that filing a criminal report is different and separate from filing a Title IX report or formal complaint.
+Remember that filing a criminal report is different and separate from filing a Title IX or discrimination report or formal complaint.

 The Title IX and Equal Opportunity Office can also provide services for students who may need academic accommodations in order to participate in the criminal justice process.
+Ask your Title IX/Equal Opportunity Coordinator what options are available if a criminal justice process is interfering with your work or academic schedule.

 You can provide as much detail as you can remember in your police report.
 If you remember details after you make the police report, you can contact the police to provide them with additional information.